ReneOlsthoorn/Ground/README.md

 ### include a file
 With the `#include` directive, you can insert a textfile into your sourcefile.

-### Only 64-bit
-The `AMD Opteron` in 2003 was the first x86 processor to get 64-bit extensions.
-Although `AMD` was much smaller than `Intel`, they created the x86-64 standard.
-We are now 20+ years later and everybody has a 64 bit processor.
-Since `Windows 7`, which was released in 2009, the 64-bit version is pushed as the default.
-Nowadays, `Windows 11` only ships as 64-bit version, so 64-bit is a safe bet.
-That's why Ground will only generate x86-64 code.

-### Using ucrt or msvcrt
-When you compile a C program with `Visual Studio 2026`, it links to `VCRUNTIME140.dll`, `VCRUNTIME140_1.dll` or whatever version of the VC runtime is active that week.
-It's a mess.
-Those DLL's are not available by default on a Windows system.
-So the users need to install the VC Runtime Redistributable, which is a hassle.
-The way to avoid this mess is simple: don't use the new VC runtimes, use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
-The MSVCRT is available on all Windows versions since Windows XP.
-It is also a KnownDLL.
-See the registry at:
-`Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.
-MSYS2 advices to use `ucrt`, so
-that will be the future.

 ### Mixing of ground code and assembly
 The danger of programming in higher level languages is that the control over the CPU is lost.
 Ground refuses that.